Dear Fifth Grader

 - Class lists of (fifth-grade) students coming into the middle school

-- Group copy of Sample Letter (Attachment Two)
+- Group copy of Sample Letter (Handout Two)

 Tell the class that they are going to share a little of their time and talent with the fifth graders so they can come prepared to middle school with some inside information, hints, and a buddy in an older grade.
 As we discussed in the previous lesson, we want these students to feel welcome at our school so we are going to write each one of the fifth graders a personal letter.

 Put the Sample Letter (see Handout Two) on the board.
 Read the letter out loud with the class.
 Have the students identify the five parts of the letter (date, greeting, body, salutation and signature).

 Remind the students of their previous discussions regarding how to help the new students feel comfortable.
 Pass out copies of the Letter-Writing Rubric (see Handout One) so students know what to include in their letters.